hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 >  - Description of user context
     (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)

- The context of the system is Application development in general and debugging of Elm applications in special.
+ The context of the system is application development in general and debugging of Elm applications in special.
- Furthermore the Elm debugger can also be used for understanding the behavior of an application, without any bug involved.
+ Furthermore, the Elm debugger can also be used for understanding the behavior of an application, without any bug involved.
 Therefore code exploration is also considerable use case.

  The Elm programming language is relatively new and therefore it does not have a large user base.
 Hence it is not clear how the debugger will be used.
 Concluding from other programming language and debuggers, the Elm debugger will probably be used for professional and/or amateur software development.
 We assume an amateur user context is more likely because the user interface is simple and the setup overhead is small while the tool itself is not very feature rich.
 For a professional context the features of the debugger would be part of a larger development environment.